 HTC Vive base station sensors

-The HTC Vive kit comes with two base stations, sensors that map where the headset and controllers are and facing at any one time.
+The HTC Vive kit comes with two base stations, sensors that map where the headset and controllers are at any one time.
 They are essential to the experience and need to have clear line of sight to the entire play area.

 They need to be in opposite corners so that their vision overlaps for a better reading of the space and therein lies the problem.